OpenStaad/OpenStaadPython/README.md

 ## Abstract

-This Python package is designed to facilitate the connection between the [OpenStaad API](https://docs.bentley.com/LiveContent/web/STAAD.Pro%20Help-v14/en/GUID-93E26CB6-E60E-4175-920A-72D504639722.html) and python, focus initially on all *Get* functions across all modules.
+This Python package is designed to facilitate the connection between the [OpenStaad API](https://docs.bentley.com/LiveContent/web/STAAD.Pro%20Help-v14/en/GUID-93E26CB6-E60E-4175-920A-72D504639722.html) and python.

 ## Quick Info

-- `openstaad` is a Python package to call easily *Get* functions from the OpenStaad API.
+- `openstaad` is a Python package to call easily functions from the OpenStaad API.
 - MIT-License
 - The intended audience is StaadPro users with knowledge of Python
 - Compatibitity: